 Adam Brown joined diaTribe in 2010 as a Summer Associate, became Managing Editor in 2011, and now serves as Senior Editor.
-Adam brings nearly 15 years of experience with type 1 diabetes to all of his work at diaTribe, especially in testing out new technology like glucose meters, CGMs, insulin pumps, automated insulin delivery, and mobile apps.
-Adam also writes an acclaimed column for diaTribe, Adam's Corner, which has brought useful diabetes tips to over 600,000 people since 2013.
+Adam brings 16 years of personal experience living with diabetes to all of his work at diaTribe, especially in testing out new technology like glucose meters, CGMs, insulin pumps, automated insulin delivery, and mobile apps.
+He writes an acclaimed column for diaTribe, Adam's Corner, which has brought useful diabetes tips to over 600,000 people since 2013.
 Adam's first book, Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me, was published in May 2017 and received immediate praise for its actionable advice on food, mindset, exercise, and sleep.
 To date, over 100,000 copies of Bright Spots & Landmines has reached well over 10,000 people through name-your-own-price downloads and purchases on Amazon.
-Adam has also brought a patient perspective to numerous venues, including FDA meetings, scientific and industry conferences, and patient events.
-Adam graduated summa cum laude from the Wharton School of the University of Pennsylvania in 2011 pursuing concentrations in marketing and health care management & policy.
+Adam has also brought a patient perspective to numerous public venues, including FDA and NIH meetings, scientific and industry conferences, and patient events.
+He graduated summa cum laude from the Wharton School of the University of Pennsylvania in 2011 pursuing concentrations in marketing and health care management & policy.
 He is passionate about exercise, nutrition, psychology, and wellness, and spends his free time cycling in San Francisco.